Student FAQs and Travel Considerations During the COVID19 Pandemic

 This means that BU can keep your current SEVIS record active and you do not need to worry if you will be outside of the US for more than 5 months during this time.
 This temporary provision applies to students who were unable to return to BU for the start of the Spring semester, students who left US during the spring semester but will be outside of the US for more than 5 months before you return for fall as well as students on OPT who are working remotely for their employer from outside of the US during this time.

-Please make sure you have the proper documentation to return to the US when on campus classes resume (valid passport, valid F-1 visa and I-20 with travel signature on P. 2 that was signed within 12 months of the day you plan to reenter the United States).
+Please make sure you have the proper documentation to return to the US when classes resume (valid passport, valid F-1 visa and I-20 with travel signature on P. 2 that was signed within 12 months of the day you plan to reenter the United States).
 If you have a travel signature on P. 2 of your most recent I-20 that will be more than 12 months old when you plan to return for Fall 2020, please contact your ISSO advisor by e-mail to request that they mail an updated I-20 to your address in your home country.
 If your F-1 visa will expire before you intend to return to the United States, you should plan to apply for a new visa prior to your return.

 Can nonimmigrant students participate in online classes from outside the U.S. and still maintain their nonimmigrant status?